-Credits, 3 sem hrs Prerequisite(s): COU 8901, COU 8902, COU 8903
+Credits, 3 sem hrs Prerequisite(s): COU 8902 and COU 8903

-This course is a continuation of COU 8903 and will provide the professional counselor with opportunities to integrate learning from previous coursework; propose and conduct an original action research project or another creative or scholarly effort; and contribute to the community some immediate benefits of the project.
+This course is a continuation of COU 8903 and will provide the professional counselor student with opportunities to integrate learning from previous coursework develop a clinical case conceptualization/formulation related to their area of current professional work or a purposed area of professional focus; propose and conduct an original action research project or another creative.
 This is the concluding or capstone experience in the Doctor of Professional Counseling degree program.
-The student must complete COU 8901, Project Proposal, and COU 8902, Project Demonstrating Excellence.
+The student must complete COU 8902, Project Demonstrating Excellence.
 The project may be continued for up to three additional semesters.
-In such cases, the student will register for COU 8903, PDE Continuation II, then COU 8904, PDE Continuation II, if needed.
+In such cases, the student will register for COU 8903, PDE Continuation I, then COU 8904, PDE Continuation II, if needed.
 COU 8904 may be repeated once for credit affording a total of 12 semester hours as needed to complete the PDE.
-These courses are eligible for non-graded sections CR.
-NC.
-PR.
+These courses are eligible for non-graded sections CR, NC, PR.